Global Executive Committee

 Southeast Asia Representative to the ICLEI Global Executive Committee

-Chair, Innovative Financing portfolio
+Chair, Innovative Finance Portfolio

 Click HERE for her profile.